openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

           is dropped

    Below the chart, subsections are listed on the left and the units that contain assignments are listed on the right.
-The student's individual problem scores display.
+The learner's individual problem scores display.

    .. image:: ../../../shared/building_and_running_chapters/Images/Student_Progress_list.png